awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example1.md

 **Test using the AWS CLI**

 1. Update the AWS CLI config file by adding the following UserDaveAccountA profile\.
-For more information, see [Developing with Amazon S3 using the AWS CLI](setup-aws-cli.md)\.
+For more information, see [Setting up the tools for the example walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

    ```
    [profile UserDaveAccountA]